GetWheel/tireshop/README.md

 A python package manager in a similar spirit to [NixOS](https://nixos.org/) as you describe what you want in a giant config file:[tireshop.conf.yaml](/tireshop.conf.yaml)

-builds all ".whl" files by tagname and giturl requested in tireshop.conf.yaml file all inside a virtual environment
+builds all ".whl" files by tagname and giturl requested in tireshop.conf.yaml file all inside a virtual environment, finished wheels go in the tirerack directory.

 ```
 git clone https://github.com/GetWheel/tireshop